edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

 ACDCs make it practical to model nuanced, dynamic delegations such as the one between Organization X and Call Center Y. This eliminates the gap that alternative approaches leave between accountable party and the provider of call evidence.
 Given X's formal approval, Y can sign a call on behalf of X, using a number allocated to X, and using X's brand, without impersonating X. They can also prove to any OSP or any other party, in any jurisdiction, that they have the right to do so.
 Furthermore, the evidence that Y cites can be built and maintained by X and Y, doesn't get stale or require periodic reissuance, and doesn't need to be published in a central registry.

 Even better, when such evidence is filtered through suballocations or crosses jurisdictional boundaries, it can be reused, or linked and transformed, without altering its robustness or efficiency.
-Unlike formats like W3C Verifiable Credentials {{W3C-VC}} and SD-JWTs {{SD-JWT-DRAFT}}, which require direct trust in the proximate issuer, ACDCs and the JWTs that reference them verify data back to a root through arbitrarily long and complex chains of issuers, with only the root needing to be known and trusted by the verifier.
+Unlike W3C verifiable credentials and SD-JWTs, which require direct trust in the proximate issuer, ACDCs and the JWTs that reference them verify data back to a root through arbitrarily long and complex chains of issuers, with only the root needing to be known and trusted by the verifier.

 The synergies of these properties mean that ACDCs can be permanent, flexible, robust, and low-maintenance.
 In VVP, no third party has to guess who's accountable for a call; the accountable party is transparently and provably accountable, period.
 (Yet notwithstanding this transparency, ACDCs support a form of pseudonymity and graduated disclosure that satisfies vital privacy and data processing constraints.
 See {{<privacy}}.)